Introduction: Red Balloon Carbon Monoxide Detector

 Step 2: Assembling the Circuit

-2. Solder a 4 or 6 wire ribbon to the Q7 sensor.
+1. Solder a wire ribbon to the Q7 sensor.
 We used a 15 feet ribbon (approx. 5 meters).
 2. Optional: Use crimps at the tips of the ribbon to connect it to the breadboard.

-- Download the code and extract it to your computer.
+2. Download the code for the CO detector and extract it to your computer from our Github Repo.

 Step 4: Buy a Balloon and You’re Ready to Go!